baggerspion/therealpadams.github.io/_posts/2017-06-04-habitat-community.md

 ## Footnotes

 [^1]: Not really all that famous.
-If you want to make your own blue blobs visualiation, [the tool lives here](https://github.com/therealpadams/git-viz).
+If you want to make your own blue blobs visualisation, [the tool lives here](https://github.com/therealpadams/git-viz).
 One of these days I will get around to documenting it.
 [^2]: I apologise for the use of inverted commas; yes, bots are people, too.
 [^3]: aka "HabitatOS"